onsah/nix-config/README.md

 ### Cleaning up the Nix Store
 Unfortunately Nix Store accumulates garbage as it's being used, so occasionally one needs to cleanup the store.
 For now there is a script for it: `cleanup-nix-store`.

-TODO: In the future make it a background job.